CCPBioSim/bio_saturne-meshingtool/README.md

 # BioSaturne Pipeline
-The BioSaturne Pipeline is a chain of pre-exsisting software tools linked together to create a finite element volumetric mesh (.msh) which can then be used in a BioSaturne or FFEA simulation.
+The BioSaturne Pipeline is a chain of pre-exsisting software tools linked together to create an unstructured volumetric mesh which can then be used in a BioSaturne or FFEA simulation.
-It can also be used to quality check a (pre-exsisting) finite element mesh using CodeSaturne's preprocessor.
+It can also be used to quality check a (pre-exsisting) mesh using CodeSaturne's preprocessor.

 ## Supported Input Formats